Electronic Logging Devices Fuel Talk of Detention FeesTips on how to reduce detention fees and dwell time

 Make sure that all goods, documentation, etc. are ready for loading

-Check that you have all equipment, mobile devices, etc. ready, in full working order and in readily accessible by warehouse workers in the loading dock area.
+Check that you have all equipment, mobile devices, etc. ready, in full working order and

 Make sure staffing plans and schedules include an adequate number of warehouse workers is available for loading and unloading.
 Consider making extra warehouse labor available to load and unload.
 Usually this is less expensive that racking up $50-$100 per hour detention fees.